aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 >
 > Writing the perfect API is hard, some APIs will require many iterations of
 > breaking changes before they can be finalized, others may need a long bake
 > time, and some both.
-This is especially true when writing a new L2.
-To that end,
+This is especially true when writing new constructs.
-> new services and L2s that are potentially unstable will be initially released
+> To that end, new services and L2s will be initially released
 > as independent modules, each with their own prerelease versions.
 When an
 > alpha module is ready for prime time it will be added to `aws-cdk-lib`.
 Check
 > out our contribution guide for more details.